 Any attempt to describe how to run shallow rivers is beyond the scope of this article, perhaps any article, since this is a classic example of experience being the best teacher.
-The trick is gaining that experience without cracking a hull or smacking the jet's intake foot.
+The trick is gaining that experience navigating a shallow draft boat without cracking a hull or smacking the jet's intake foot.
 The following tips should help you accomplish that.

 Start off by taking things slow.
 Take your maiden voyage on deeper water, where you don't have to worry about hitting shallow obstructions.
 Get a feel for the boat.
 Jets handle differently than prop-driven boats, particularly at low RPMs.
 You'll miss the "bite" of the propeller, especially during your first attempts to drive the boat back on the trailer.